Havvy/irc-socket/README.md

  - `capabilities`: See the Capabilities section below..

  - `connectOptions`: Options passed to the wrapped socket's connect method.
-Options `server` and `port` are overwritten.
+Options `host` and `port` are overwritten.
+See [io.js's net.Socket.prototype.connect](https://iojs.org/api/net.html#net_socket_connect_options_connectlistener) for options when using `net.Socket` in either Node.js or io.js.
+(Node.js's documentation is incomplete.)

 #### Capabilities ####